CISSP-Study-Resources

 • Trademarks: words, slogans, and logos used to identify a company and its products or services

-• Patents: a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent
+• Patents: provide protection to the creators of new inventions; a temporary monopoly for producing a specific item such as a toy, which must be novel and unique to qualify for a patent

 • Utility: protect the intellectual property rights of inventors

-• Design: cover the appearance of an invention and last for 15 years; note design patents on’t protect the idea of an invention only its form, and are generally seen as weaker
+• Design: cover the appearance of an invention and last for 15 years; note design patents don’t protect the idea of an invention only its form, and are generally seen as weaker

 • Software: area of on-going controversy; Google vs Oracle; given to rise of “patent trolls”

-• Copyright: exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification
+• Copyright: protects original works of authoriship, such as books, articles, poems, and songs; exclusive use of artistic, musical or literary works which prevents unauthorized duplication, distribution or modification

 • Licensing: a contract between the software producer and the consumer which limits the use and/or distribution of the software

-• Trade Secrets: intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public
+• Trade Secrets: trade secret laws protect the operating secrets of a firm; trade secrets are intellectual property that is critical to a business, and significant damage would result if it were disclosed to competitors or the public; the Economic Espionage Act imposes fines and jail sentences on someone found guilty of stealing trade secrets from a US corp

 • 1.5.3 Import/export controls